 Our lives are short.
 Perhaps not as short and nasty and brutish as Hobbes believed … but short nonetheless.
 And we seem to live in a largely uncaring universe; we are subject to events over which we have no control that can alter our lives in a hearbeat, even to the point of ending them arbitrarily and without appeal.
 Given this uncertainty, it’s no wonder we have all these ceremonies and rituals and excuses to party.
 And I’m no more immune to this urge than anyone else.

 The highlight of the evening for me?
 There was a moment when I was alone on the dancefloor with Cassie and Carly, who were just as enthusiastic about grooving to the music as I was, even if they were very tired from a very long weekend.
-I had spent most of the day happy for Cassie and Chris but feeling awkward nevertheless—aside from Cassie and immediate family, I knew no one at the wedding, and I’m not exactly outgoing or forthcoming when it comes to getting to know strangers.
+I had spent most of the day happy for Cassie and Marian but feeling awkward nevertheless—aside from Cassie and immediate family, I knew no one at the wedding, and I’m not exactly outgoing or forthcoming when it comes to getting to know strangers.
 Sometimes it takes a while for me to warm up and feel like I seem human to others.

 But there I was, dancing with two of my oldest and closest friends—and there was no better reminder of what it means to live in the moment.
 I knew it wouldn’t last forever—would not, in fact, ever come again.
 But I had such a great sense of belonging.
 We have these ceremonies and parties to find meaning in the chaos of our lives—and we get that meaning through the bonds and ties we form with others.
-Romantic love, marriage—those are very strong ties, steps which Cassie and Chris have now taken with a courage and commitment I applaud.
+Romantic love, marriage—those are very strong ties, steps which Cassie and Marian have now taken with a courage and commitment I applaud.
 But friendship and love between friends are powerful bonds too.
 I am not an outgoing person; the shallow, surface interactions we have flow past me like so much noise.
 I cultivate my friendships precisely because they mean so much to me.
 And I am so lucky to have amazing and wonderful people like Cassie among my friends.

 (I’m not just saying that because she invited me to be in her wedding party, honest.
 But I’ll take this moment to mention my schedule for summer 2016 is wide open at the moment—hint.)

 So despite an exhausting day with lots of standing and waiting in the hot weather and far more talking to strangers than I like, yesterday was a great and memorable one.
-Congratulations are in order for Cassie and Chris—and I’m happy I got to be a part of their coming together.
+Congratulations are in order for Cassie and Marian—and I’m happy I got to be a part of their coming together.